 Sierra Leone Food and Drink

 Sierra Leone has a deep and rich food culture.
-From the street stalls selling kukhri (rice and sauce) and plassas (fried dough balls and plantain with spicy gravy) in the cities, to the upmarket restaurants selling mouth-watering fish and seafood dishes on the beaches, it's no wonder Sierra Leone has been nicknamed 'Sweet Salone'.
+From the street stalls selling kukhri (rice and sauce) and puff-puff (fried dough balls) in the cities to the upmarket restaurants selling mouth-watering fish and seafood dishes on the beaches, it’s no wonder Sierra Leone has been nicknamed ‘Sweet Salone’.

 Most food is spicy and uses salty Maggi stock cubes, but it is also healthy and prepared with local ingredients.
 At every corner, on every beach, in every village, you will come across a food culture that is deeply engrained in Sierra Leonean society.